 *Recommended that once there is a faculty Program Review Coordinator, this person serve on and co-chair this committee.
-The job description and compensation of the SLO Coordinator does not include Program Review Coordinator as well.
+Until such time, an Administrator will act as Co-Chair to this committee.

 Purpose/Charge

 The Program Review and Outcomes Assessment Committee will guide and promote continuous quality improvement in the Program Review and Student Learning Outcomes Assessment processes.